vladp72/iffl/README.md

 }
 ```

 Now FILE_FULL_EA_INFORMATION is ready to be used with iffl.
+By default you will not explicitely spell that for FILE_FULL_EA_INFORMATION we should use iffl::flat_forward_list_traits<FILE_FULL_EA_INFORMATION>.
+Compiler will do the right thing using partial template specialization magic.
 Here is an example where prepare_ea_and_call_handler uses container to prepare buffer with FILE_FULL_EA_INFORMATION, and calls  handle_ea.
 Function handle_ea uses flat_forward_list_validate to safely process elements of untrusted buffer.